kc89878/Hong-Kong-Address/README.md

 Download Link: https://portal.csdi.gov.hk/geoportal/?lang=undefined&datasetId=dpo_rcd_1629267205232_33603

 ## Overview
-With the increasing demand for accessible data, this project utilizes open-source geographic information for data warehousing.
-By converting raw GeoJSON files into structured Excel (XLSX) format, the project simplifies the process of analyzing and manipulating complex spatial data.
+With the increasing demand for accessible data, this project transforms open-source spatial information into a powerful asset for data warehousing.

+Key Outcomes:

+．Comprehensive Coverage:
+This pipeline generates a consolidated database of all Hong Kong residential and commercial addresses, providing a single source of truth for location-based data.

+．Business Intelligence Enablement:
+By converting complex GeoJSON into a structured Excel format, this dataset allows businesses to immediately set up various analytics, such as Logistics Route Optimization, Retail Site Selection, and Targeted Demographic Marketing.

+．Analytic Readiness:
+The output is pre-cleaned and standardized, simplifying the process of manipulating complex spatial data for large-scale urban planning or financial risk assessment.

 ## Features
 1. Data Extraction: